minghuilab/BindPPI/BindPPI-v1.0/README.md

 (see the example of 1a2k)

-To run MLP_{5120}, you just need to create a JSON file for input sequences of every complexs.
+To run MLP_{5120}, you just need to create a JSON file containing the input sequences for each complex.

 (The specific format is as follows, and you can also refer to the example provided in "MLP5120_example/sample_input_sequence.json".)